tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

 Specify the following information in the Setting panel.

-  *  **Folder** --- Path to the folder storing images of the nuclear channel.
+  *  **Folder** --- Path to the folder storing the images of the nuclear channel.

      Image sequences/stacks only.
-For Nikon ND2 format, extract movies into image sequences first.
+For Nikon ND2 format, extract the movies into image sequences.

   *  **File** --- Format of image filenames.